anrbn/GCP-Attack-Defense/README.md

  <td>gcloud functions deploy &lt;function-name> --runtime=python38 --source=&lt;gs-link-to-zipped-sourcecode> --entry-point=&lt;function-entrypoint> --trigger-http --service-account=&lt;service-account-email></td>
  </tr>
 </table>

+>Note: You might encounter an Error: "*ERROR: (gcloud.functions.deploy) ResponseError: status=[403], code=[Ok], message=[Permission 'cloudfunctions.operations.get' denied on resource 'operations/bzQ2MjAvdXMtY2VudHJhbDEvZXhmaWwxL18yTjJSYkp6alBB' (or resource may not exist).]*".
+Don't worry about it, the Cloud Function will be created regardless without any errors.

+**Deploying a Cloud Function via Cloud Function API (gRPC)**

 Every permission mentioned in the list seems to do something which is quite clear from their name.
 But here's something I found really strange, why is there a need for  `cloudfunctions.functions.get` permission for creating a Cloud Function?
 As far as the documentation goes the description for the permission `cloudfunctions.functions.get` says view functions. ([Link](https://cloud.google.com/functions/docs/reference/iam/permissions))